hpi-schul-cloud/schulcloud-server/config/Readme.md

 ## Passing configuration to vue client

-It exist an endpoint that exposes environment values.
+It exists an endpoint that exposes environment values.
 This values are used by the vue client.
 The solution is the only existing way how environments should be passed to the new vue client.

-Please be carful!
+Please be careful!
 Secrets should be never exposed!
 They are readable in browser and request response.

 <https://github.com/hpi-schul-cloud/schulcloud-server/blob/main/src/services/config/publicAppConfigService.js#L14>